SolarWinds: Acquisitions

-According to The Wall Street Journal, SolarWinds offers freely downloadable software to potential clients and then markets more advanced software to them by offering trial versions.
-Following the funding in 2007, SolarWinds acquired several companies including Neon Software and ipMonitor Corp. and opened a European sales office in Ireland.
+In 2007, SolarWinds acquired several companies including Neon Software and ipMonitor Corp.

 During and after its IPO in 2009, SolarWinds acquired a number of other companies and products, including the acquisition of the New Zealand–based software maker Kiwi Enterprises, which was announced in January 2009.

 SolarWinds acquired several companies in 2011 and was ranked number 10 on Forbes magazine's list of fastest-growing tech companies.
 In January 2011, it acquired Hyper9 Inc, an Austin-based virtualization management company with undisclosed terms.
 In July, SolarWinds completed the acquisition of the Idaho-based network security company TriGeo for $35 million.
 TriGeo's offices in Post Falls were added to the list of SolarWinds location which already included satellite offices in Dallas, Salt Lake City, and Tulsa, as well as operations in Australia, the Czech Republic, India, Ireland, and Singapore.
 In 2012 SolarWinds acquired the patch management software provider EminentWare, and RhinoSoft, adding the latter company's FTP Voyager product to SolarWinds' product suite.

 In early 2013, SolarWinds acquired N-able Technologies, a cloud-based information technology services provider.
 The deal was reportedly valued $120 million in cash.
 In late 2013, it acquired the Boulder, Colorado–based database performance management company Confio Software.
 With the $103 million agreement, SolarWinds gained a sales office in London and Confio's main product, Ignite.
 Between 2014 and 2015, the company acquired the Swedish web-monitoring company Pingdom, the San Francisco–based metrics and monitoring company Librato (for $40 million), and the log management service Papertrail (for $41 million).

 Between 2015 and 2020, SolarWinds acquired Librato (a monitoring company), Capzure Technology (an MSP Manager software to N-able which SolarWinds had previously acquired), LogicNow (a remote monitoring software company), SpamExperts (an email security company), Loggly (a log management and analytics company), Trusted Metrics (a provider of threat monitoring and management software), Samanage (a service desk and IT asset management provider), VividCortex (a database performance monitor), and SentryOne (a provider of database performance monitoring).